fernandito77777/MigrationDatabaseOnAWS/docs/Migration/SetupEC2.md

 43. Type `sudo apt-get update`. it will update the apt package.
 44. Type `sudo apt-get install mysql-server`

+Now, you need to configure the root account password

-45. Type `Y`
+45. Type `sudo mysql_secure_installation`
-46. Input the password for your root user.
-47. Confirm your password.
+46. Type `y`
+47. There will be a password validation policy, type `0` for the low password policy
+48. Type your password and re-enter your password
+49. Keep typing `y` for every single question asked, until the process is done.

 Once it's done, now you will be able to use MySQL

-48. Type `mysql -u root -p`
-49. Input your password you have previously inputted.
+50. Type `sudo mysql`

 it will show mysql interface.
     ![](../../images/Migration/SetupEC2/49.png)

-50. Type `exit`
+51. Type `exit`

 you will be back at your instance.
 Now, we need to download the sample of the data.